awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

 You can disable backtracking for a DB cluster using the console\.

-**To disable the Backtrack feature for a DB cluster using the console**
+**To disable the backtrack feature for a DB cluster using the console**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.